geraldnilles/Chromecast-Server/README.markdown

 * Learn how the GoogleCast protocol works

 ## In Progress
+1. Create Python Script for Detecting and Launching Apps using DIAL Protocols
 1. Launch a "Hello World" Web App on my Chromecast Device
     * No Video or Audio
 2. Create Web Server that can stream video to a Chrome Browser.